Beth Walker (judge): Education

-She was admitted to practice in the United States Supreme Court, U.S. Court of Appeals for the Fourth and Sixth Circuits, District Courts in West Virginia and Ohio and the Supreme Court of Appeals of West Virginia.
+She was admitted to practice in the Supreme Court of the United States, United States Court of Appeals for the Fourth Circuit and United States Court of Appeals for the Sixth Circuit, District Courts in West Virginia and Ohio and the Supreme Court of Appeals of West Virginia.

 Career

 Prior to taking the bench, Walker was an attorney for West Virginia University Medicine.
 Prior to that, Walker was a partner in the law firm of Bowles Rice, where she concentrated her statewide practice on labor and employment law for more than 20 years.
 She has advised large and small employers in a wide variety of industries including manufacturing, energy, health care, financial services, professional services and associations and retail sales.
 She also has experience representing higher education entities, municipalities, counties and boards of education in the public sector.

 In 2012, Walker was elected a Fellow of the College of Labor and Employment Lawyers, which is an international membership association of more than one thousand lawyers who practice in labor employment law.